GowthamR1011/Node-Server-Setup/README.md

 # Node Server Setup Template

 A robust, ready-to-fork **Node.js** server setup with **TypeScript, Express**, and essential libraries for building scalable services.
-This template provides a solid foundation for new projects and microservices, featuring best practices for logging, error handling, security, and graceful shutdown.
+This template provides a solid foundation for new projects and microservices, featuring best practices for logging, error handling, security, database access, and graceful shutdown.

 ---